signalfx/integrations/collectd-hadoop/README.md

 ### DESCRIPTION

 This is the SignalFx Apache Hadoop Integration.
 Follow these instructions to install the integration, which is comprised of both a python-based collectd plugin for Hadoop as well as a JMX configuration file.

-This integration collects metrics using two independent sources: a Python-based Hadoop plugin for collectd, and a configuration of the collectd Java plugin.
 The Hadoop collectd plugin and JMX plugin are not dependent on each other, however not installing both will cause some of the SignalFx built-in dashboard content to not be populated.

 The Hadoop collectd plugin will collect metrics from the Resource Manager REST API for the following: